Jacqueline Baudrier: Career

+A Gaullist, she was among the few journalists who did not go on strike during May 68, and was not fired afterward.
 According to one biography, while working at Radio France she improved the status of women by "contributing to the presence of 42 percent of women in Radio France, including key positions… the orchestras of Radio France stand out with 31 percent women."

 Debate moderator

 In 1974, she was one of two moderators of the first nationally televised debate between two presidential candidates (Valéry Giscard d'Estaing and François Mitterrand) during the final round of a national election.
 Her co-host was journalist Alain Duhamel.
 Baudrier called it a "great event without precedent on French television."
 At the time, the two candidates were tied in popular polling; Valéry Giscard d'Estaing later won that election.

 Television producer

 Baudrier was listed as a producer for episodes in French of Le Troisième Oeil (1971), the short documentary film Jeanne Raconte Jeanne (1970) and parts of the television series Le grand échiquier (1972).